rubysash/pptxmaker/README.md

 ## Enhancements and Refinements
 This tool provides a structured starting point, but manual refinement is encouraged to improve slide aesthetics, adjust layouts, and enhance readability.

-## License
-This script is provided as-is with no warranties.
-Modify and use it at your discretion.

 ---
-**Author:** Generated for automation and efficiency in creating PowerPoint slides.